PlaceholderGames/2022-yr1-team-peach-pie/README.md

 <a href="https://twitter.com/PeachPieGamedev"><img height="125" src="https://github.com/PlaceholderGames/2022-yr1-team-peach-pie/blob/readme-page-assets/DesignAssets/Untitled-1.png?raw=true"></a>&nbsp;&nbsp;

 You can follow PeachPie on Twitter!
 (Click the Pie goddamn it!)
-((P.S.
-More links will be added as they are created))
+<p>((P.S.
+More links will be added as they are created))</br>

 Credits
 ---
-As mentioned above, the team is composed of Eira, Jake, David and Dylan!
-However, this ReadMe may be updated with more contributors and a more detailed list of what was contributed and who by!
+<p>As mentioned above, the team is composed of Eira, Jake, David and Dylan!
+However, this ReadMe may be updated with more contributors and a more detailed list of what was contributed and who by!</br>

-All Pie art belongs to Eira - Credit to her for the kickass art!
+<p>All Pie art belongs to Eira - Credit to her for the kickass art!</br>

-Thanks to DoctorMikeReddy for any help and support he may (and eventually will give) during the progression of this game!
+<p>Thanks to DoctorMikeReddy for any help and support he may (and eventually will give) during the progression of this game!</br>

 Thanks to you for reading this!